blackbaud/sky-visualtest-results/README.md

 # sky-visualtest-results

-This repository is used to store screenshots of visual test failures during a [Sky build](https://magnum.travis-ci.com/blackbaud/sky).
+This repository is used to store screenshots of visual test failures during a [SKY UX build](https://travis-ci.org/blackbaud/skyux).

 ## How to use this repo